FirebaseExtended/firebase-auth-service-worker-sessions/README.md

 You can find the snippet by clicking the "Web setup" button in the Firebase Console Authentication page.

-Ensure the application authorized domain is also whitelisted. `localhost` should already be set as an authorized OAuth domain.
+Ensure the application domain is also added to the list of authorized domains. `localhost` should already be set as an authorized OAuth domain.

 Since the application is using the Firebase Admin SDK, service account credentials will be required.
 Learn more on how to